TurboVega/agon-vdp/src/src/docs/otf_flags.md

 primitive's draw region.
 If this flag is clear, the children are clipped by their grandparent, if any, or by the screen, not by their parent.

-<b>PRIM_FLAG_H_SCROLL</b><br>
+<b>PRIM_FLAG_H_SCROLL_1</b><br>
-This flag determines whether the primitive will need to be scrolled horizontally on a 1-pixel alignment.
-This flag does not need to be specified in order to scroll on a 4-pixel alignment.
+This flag determines whether the primitive will need to be scrolled horizontally on a 1-pixel boundary.
+This flag does not need to be specified in order to scroll on a 4-pixel boundary (that flag is below).
 If this flag is set when creating the primitive, more RAM will be used to support the smooth horizontal motion.
+Using this flag implies being able to scroll on a 1-, 2-, 3-, or 4-pixel boundary.
+If no motion is necessary (i.e., the primitive has just one location on the screen), then do not set the PRIM_FLAG_H_SCROLL_1 flag or the PRIM_FLAG_H_SCROLL_4 flag.

+<b>PRIM_FLAG_H_SCROLL_4</b><br>
+This flag determines whether the primitive will need to be scrolled horizontally on a 4-pixel boundary.
+If this flag is set when creating the primitive, more RAM will be used to support the rough horizontal motion.
+If no motion is necessary (i.e., the primitive has just one location on the screen), then do not set the PRIM_FLAG_H_SCROLL_1 flag or the PRIM_FLAG_H_SCROLL_4 flag.

 <b>PRIM_FLAG_ABSOLUTE</b><br>
 This flag determines whether the primitive should <i>always</i> be